izeinnn/todo-console-app/README.md

 4. **Remove Task**: Remove a task from the database.
 5. **Exit**: Exit the application.

+This project uses JDBC to interact with the database (queser DB).

 ## Project Files

 - `Main.java`: Entry point of the application.